FrankN88/FrankN88-first_milestone_new/README.md

 #### Skeleton
 Wireframe mockups were created in a [Figma Workspace](assets/testing_files/figma_wireframe/wireframe_figma-compressed.pdf).
-The pdf file generated by Figma was too big to be loaded onto GitHub.
-I have compressed the file with Adobe Acrobat - Compress PDF. and put it into a separate folder available for download or visualization in GitHub Desktop.
+The PDF file generated by Figma was too big to be loaded onto GitHub.
+I have compressed the file with Adobe Acrobat - Compress PDF and put it into a separate folder available for download or visualization in GitHub Desktop.

 Several style changes were made in the final project compared to the inital wireframe on Figma.
-Those changes were mainly related to the choice of different pictures to better suit the new layout and Bootstrap features (e.g. Carousel,cards etc), colours, font size, positioning in the page; all aimed to provide the best user experience and responsiveness.
+Those changes were mainly related to the choice of different pictures to better suit the new layout and Bootstrap features (e.g. Carousel, cards etc.), colours, font size, positioning on the page; all aimed at providing the best user experience and responsiveness.

 **Pages:**
  1. Home Page: